NETT: Solving Inverse Problems with Deep Neural Networks: Introduction

-\item \emph{CNN regularizer:} The neural network regularizer $\reg(\Wo, \edot)$ in \eqref{eq:cnn} may also be defined by a convolutional neural network (CNN) $\NN(\Wo, \edot)$, containing free parameters that can be adjusted on appropriate training data.
-The CNN can be trained in such a way, that the regularizer has small value for elements $\signal$ in a class of desirable phantoms and large value on a class of un-desirable phantoms.
-In Section~\ref{sec:num}, we present a possible regularizer design using an encoder-decoder scheme together with a strategy for training the CNN.
-We also present numerical results demonstrating that our approach performs well in practice for a sparse tomographic data problem. \end{itemize}
+\item \textbf{CNN regularizer:} The network regularizer $\reg(\Wo, \edot)$ in \eqref{eq:cnn} may also be defined by a convolutional neural network (CNN) $\NN(\Wo, \edot)$, containing free parameters that can be adjusted on appropriate training data.
+The CNN can be trained in such a way, that the regularizer has small value for elements $\signal$ in a {\cm set of training phantoms} and larger value on a class of un-desirable phantoms. {\cm The class of un-desirable phantoms can be elements containing undersampling artifacts, noise, or both}.
+In Section~\ref{sec:num}, we present a possible regularizer design together with a strategy for training the CNN {\cm to remove undersampling artifacts}.
+We present numerical results demonstrating that our approach performs well in practice for a sparse tomographic data problem. \end{itemize}